awsdocs/amazon-kendra-developer-guide/doc_source/API_Query.md

 Contains the facet results\.
 A `FacetResult` contains the counts for each attribute key that was specified in the `Facets` input parameter\.
 Type: Array of [FacetResult](API_FacetResult.md) objects

+ ** [FeaturedResultsItems](#API_Query_ResponseSyntax) **   <a name="Kendra-Query-response-FeaturedResultsItems"></a>
+The list of featured result items\.
+Featured results are displayed at the top of the search results page, placed above all other results for certain queries\.
+If there's an exact match of a query, then certain documents are featured in the search results\.
+Type: Array of [FeaturedResultsItem](API_FeaturedResultsItem.md) objects

  ** [QueryId](#API_Query_ResponseSyntax) **   <a name="Kendra-Query-response-QueryId"></a>
 The identifier for the search\.
 You use `QueryId` to identify the search when using the feedback API\.
 Type: String